UKCloud/maloja/maloja/doc/install.rst

 Microsoft Windows
 =================

 #.
-Ensure the environment variable '`%HOME`' points to your user directory.
+Ensure the environment variable '`%HOME%`' points to your user directory.
 #.
 Download and install `Python 3.5 for Windows`_.
 #.
 Create a new Python virtual environment::